 While you can use your favorite ranch dressing in this recipe, I love my light but very flavorful Better-For-You Ranch.
 It can be made ahead and will keep a week or more in the fridge.
 I also like to cook the pasta and bacon in advance–even the day before.
 This makes for quick and easy last-minute assembly.
 Feel free to use whole wheat pasta; rice noodles are a great gluten-free option.
 Add grilled or rotisserie chicken to turn this into a satisfying main course.
 Hmmm, a little chopped avocado would be awfully nice, too!

-- 16 ounces gemelli pasta (or your pasta of choice), cooked according to package directions and cooled
+- 16 ounces gemelli pasta (or your pasta of choice, gluten-free if needed), cooked according to package directions and cooled

 - 1 pint tomato grapes, halved